 5.1.2 Grape Crushing

 5.1.2.1 Grapes shall be crushed immediately on receipt.
-During grape crushing, care should be taken to avoid spillage of juice and pulp on the floor, machinery and equipment to prevent infestation by fungi, insects, etc, and avoid emanation of foul smell.
+During grape crushing, care should be taken to avoid spillage of juice and pulp on the floor, machinery and equipment to prevent infestation by fungi, insects, etc and avoid emanation of foul smell.

 5.1.2.2 All the spent grain and grape pulp waste shall be thoroughly decanted and disposed to outside agencies on a daily basis.